dmaier-couchbase/cb-social/README.md

 * Post a direct message to another user
 * Search for friends those are also using the application/service
 * Add another user as a friend
+* A user can have a max. of 1000 friends
 * See all the messages those were posted by my friends

 ## Data Model